 NAADAC allows students who are taking addiction courses and those who are working through their internships to become members.
 Student membership fees are cheaper than the regular fees.
 Membership in NAADAC is so large that members are divided into state groups.
 Some state groups provide newsletters.
 State groups have local events.

 Membership in this organization is conferred upon graduate students.
-This also includes membership in the umbrella organization, the American Counseling Association, which can provide professional resources.
-IAAOC resources include podcasts, webinars, conferences, and a newsletter and journal.
+This also includes membership in the umbrella organization, the American Counseling Association, which can provide evidence based professional resources.
+IAAOC evidence based resources include podcasts, webinars, conferences, and a newsletter and journal.
 An interesting tool found on the website is a decision matrix that helps one decide if a patient or the patient's family member may soon be the victim of domestic violence.

-This group was designed for doctors who work with addiction.
-They have an associate-level membership for sponsored master's and higher-level professionals and students.
+This group was designed for doctors who work with substance use disorders addiction.
+They have an associate-level membership for sponsored master's and higher-level health professionals and students.
 Students must spend 25% or more of their time working with patients.
 There are some really great benefits conferred with membership in ASAM.
 For example, members have an online subscription to the Journal of Addiction Medicine.
-They also have access to a tool called the ASAM Criteria, which is a guide to placement and treatment of addicted patients.
+They also have access to a tool called the ASAM Criteria, which is a guide to placement and drug abuse treatment of addicted patients.
 The members also receive the book, “Principles of Addiction Medicine: The Essentials.”
 There is also a member's forum, an e-learning center, and a career center.